Transitioning to Adult Care for Inflammatory Bowel Disease (IBD) Patients

-At Children’s Health℠ our Patient Transition is a new department that focuses on transitioning pediatric patients to adult care.
-The office works with clinics across the hospital to develop programs to move older kids with chronic illnesses into an adult healthcare system.
+At Children’s Health℠ we work with clinics across the hospital to develop programs to move older kids with chronic illnesses into an adult healthcare system.

-Led by the Division of Gastroenterology, Hepatology and Nutrition’s Transition of Care program helps kids with chronic illnesses move from Children’s Health into adult treatment.
+Led by the Division of Gastroenterology, Hepatology and Nutrition -Transition of Care program helps kids with chronic illnesses move from Children’s Health into adult treatment.
 Transition occurs on an outpatient basis at the gastrointestinal (GI) clinic.

 Each day, our gastroenterology team strives to empower young patients so they thrive as they move toward independent care.
 We work closely with the patient’s family and adult care providers to make sure everyone involved has the information necessary to ensure positive outcomes for a teen well into adulthood and beyond.